zakasmi/Zakasmi.InstagramBot/README.md

 Opera version 12 and earlier supports user scripts natively.
 Violentmonkey provides a friendlier UI and better compatibility.

 # How To use
-After Adding the Extension click on the TamberMonkey Icon then go to Dashboard and Click the add icon Now Copy and past The Script , click Save . and you're ready to go
+After Adding the Extension click on the TamperMonkey Icon then go to Dashboard and Click the add icon Now Copy and past The Script , click Save . and you're ready to go

 How to follow and Unfollow
-- Visit instagram enter the Total Follow  Or Unfollow number , set the Min Second and The Mas seconds (this is one is used to stop the bot for a while if set low numbers your account will get yourself banned so make sure to set min seconds +35 ) then click on Follow and Unfollow . then click on The Followers or Following list
+- Visit instagram enter the Total Follow  Or Unfollow number , set the Min Second and The Mas seconds (this is one is used to stop the bot for a while if you set low numbers you will get yourself banned so make sure to set min seconds +35 ) then click on Follow or Unfollow .  click on Followers or Following list
 PS .
 Click on The button before Displaying the Followers or followin list
-- For Liking just set Min and Max and Total and hit the like button .
+- For Liking just set Min and Max and Total and hit the like button . ps. this Script made with love by Zakaria kasmi , this script was made for educational purpose , don't use this script for marketing or to  spam instagram .